Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 If you’re overspending, look at where you can cut back.
 Living within your means is all about understanding your expenses and spending your money wisely.
 Ask yourself which items are truly necessary and which ones you could live without.
 This is where setting priorities and exercising control come into play.

 Once you’ve identified your priorities, solidify your strategy in a spending plan.
 Whether you use a spreadsheet or notepad, sketch out how much you plan to spend on each expense from each paycheck.
 If you go over your budget, figure out why and look for ways to avoid surprises in the future.
-Set a cap on the amount of “fun money” you can spend each month.

 There are many ways to save, but for the biggest impact, consider sharing your goals with friends and family, working together to motivate and encourage each other to budget and save.
 Set individual goals, measure each person’s progress, and celebrate when you reach important milestones.